 - Dual UHS II card slots (V60 ready)

 - Pre-configurable rack focus mode

 The bane of my life.
 For years I wanted to hate GoPro.
-I’ve always felt photography and videography is so much more than selfie-sticks and pushing a button on auto.
+I always felt photography and videography was so much more than selfie-sticks and pushing a button on auto.

-However, with the GoPro Hero7 I think they’ve finally won me over – this camera is so damn good.
+However, with the GoPro Hero 8 I think they’ve finally won me over – this camera is so damn good.
 Why?
 Hypersmooth stabilisation.

 I could get very technical here and explain all about warp image stabilisation and how you stablise footage in post-production but it’s all very boring.

 Instead, all you need to know is that hypersmooth makes buttery smooth footage IN THE CAMERA.
 This means you can go skiing, film everything and all the clips will already be stabilised for you.
 I can’t tell you how useful that is from a filming perspective.

 The sounds quality is so much better than on the GoPro Hero 6.
 Kane & Pia (two amazing YouTubers) did a really useful vlog all about the Hero 8 so I’d recommend watching that before you buy it.
 Also, check out this GoPro vlogging set up here – you really can vlog on this camera!